Formatting Text

 self.tag = tag

-lex must now gather text into Text and Tag objects:If you’ve done exercises in prior chapters, your code will look different.
+lex must now gather text into Text and Tag objects:If you’ve done some or all of the exercises in prior chapters, your code will look different.
 Code snippets in the book always assume you haven’t done the exercises, so you’ll need to port your modifications.

 def lex(body):